How it works

 Pay 70% or full payment of your order to get started.
 (Bank transfer available, POS also available at store)

-Your custom clothes will be ready in 2 weeks or less.
-(FREE Laundry).
+Your custom clothes will be ready in a week or less. (optional FREE Laundry).
 T&C’s apply.

 Price list if the Customer provides the fabric

 *Prices may vary if extra fabric is required.
 For an example, big body individuals may require extra fabric.
 Or in cases where the design requires a different colour or texture of fabric.